witblack/No-IT-Forensic-Medicine/README.md

 Note:
     Remember that beforce run script you should install deepends writen in 'requires.txt' file on this page of GitHub.com.
-    If you have Windows you need install only deepends of script, Installion file deepends not needed.
+    If you have Windows you need install only deepends of script, Installion file deepends will not need.

 # Deepens Of Packages: